royratcliffe/OCExpectations/README.md

 [@5 should:[@5 equal]]
 ```

 in Objective-C. Very similar albeit in a somewhat Shakespearean form of words.
-Or perhaps [Yoda-speak](http://www.yodaspeak.co.uk/index.php) would be a better explanation; although _he_ would more likely say, "equal 5, 5 should!"
+Or perhaps [Yoda-speak](http://www.yodaspeak.co.uk/index.php) would be a better analogy; although _he_ would more likely say, "equal 5, 5 should!"
+Nevertheless, Objective-C's receiver-message syntax dictates the ordering.
+The `-should:aMatcher` message describes a positive expectation while `-equal` specifies the equality matcher.
+The above example makes use of the [Objective-C literal](http://clang.llvm.org/docs/ObjectiveCLiterals.html) syntax available in the [LLVM](http://llvm.org/) version 4.0 compiler bundled with Xcode 4.4 and above.

 You can easily expand on the library by adding your own matchers.